 The business of water treatment services was worth half a trillion dollars a year… five years ago.
 Five years from now, it will be worth a full trillion dollars.
 What’s going on?

 Growing Population and Need for Water Treatment Services

-- By 2020, close to half of the world’s population will be living in water-stressed areas.
+- By 2020, close to half of the world’s population will be living in areas of scare water supply.

 - By 2030, demand may exceed supply by 40% worldwide.

 Four major factors are creating heightened demand for clean water in the U.S. and elsewhere: